jtaylortech/chatbot-deeplearning/README.md

 ## Steps to Follow
 ### Establish the Required Packages
 - see `requirements.txt` file
 - install the dependencies
-        - `pip install -r requirements.txt`
+    - run `pip install -r requirements.txt`